COVID-19 We are currently in Alert Level 1. Find out what this means for Council services... Read more

 The Council provides a number of waste services for the District's residents, businesses, schools and visitors:

-Christchurch residents can once again take their soft plastic packaging back to participating supermarkets and stores across Christchurch.
+Waimakariri residents can take their soft plastic packaging back to participating supermarkets and stores in Rangiora and Ravenswood.

 The soft plastic take-back scheme that was based in supermarkets and The Warehouse was temporarily put on hold for two years.